jobiols/odoo-etl/etl/README.rst

   field.
 To disable this feature, simply leave it along with the From Record field to its default value 0 (zero).

-- **Source Model** contains selections of the source model name.
+- **Source Model** the source model to migrate.
+The **Match and Order** action will try to fill this field.

-- **source_id_exp** is the field name of the ID field in the source model.
+- **source_id_exp** field name of the ID field in the source model.
-  Usually is set at its default (id).
+  Usually set at its default (id).

-- **Records** is a read only field counting the number of records at the source database in relation to the selected source model.

-  Number of non-active (i.e. archived) records will not be counted, but can still be included in migration by setting the domain [‘|’, (‘active’, ‘=’, True), (‘active’, ‘=’, False)]
+- **Source Records** read only field counting the number of records at the source database in relation to the selected source model.
+The number of non-active records will not be counted, but can still be included in migration by setting the domain [‘|’, (‘active’, ‘=’, True), (‘active’, ‘=’, False)]

-- **Target Model** contains selections of the target model name which will be mapped to receive the records from the source model when running the action.
+- **Target Model** the target model name which will be mapped to receive the records from the source model when running the action.

-- **Target ID Type** have the same function as the *Target ID Type* field of the manager model.
-The default value will follow the value set at the Target ID Type field of the manager model and can be changed in every action according to preference (not recommended).
+- **Target ID Type** have the same function as the manager model‘s *Target ID Type*.
+The default value will follow the value set at the manager model‘s Target ID Type and can be changed in every action according to preference (not recommended).

-- **Target Records** is a read only field counting the number of records at the destination/target database in relation to the selected target model.
-Number of non-active records will not be counted.
+- **Target Records** read only field counting the number of records at the target database in relation to the selected target model.
+The number of the non-active records will not be counted.

-- **target_id_prefix** this field will only appear when the Target ID Type field is set to Builded ID allowing the customization of the records XML id instead of using the default export external ID.
+- **target_id_prefix** field will only appear when the Target ID Type field is set to Builded ID allowing the customization of the records XML id instead of using the default export external ID.

-The *Action* fields are usually set correctly by the automatic Match and Order operation.
+The *Action* fields are usually set correctly by the automatic **Match and Order** action.
 Beside configuring the fields, it’s very important to set the action’s state which can be changed to the following possible states:

-- **Enabled** should be set to an action that will be included in the migration process.
+- **Enabled** The action will be included in the migration process.

-- **To Analyse** should be set to an action that require a further analysis and testing.
-When an action is set to this state, it will not be included when running the migration process.
+- **To Analyse** The action requires further analysis and testing. and will not be included in the migration process.

-- **Disabled** state should be set to an action that will not be included in the migration process.
+- **Disabled** The action will not be included in the migration process.

-- **No Records** should be set to an action that will not be included in the migration process due to 0 records found in the source model.
+- **No Records** The action will not be included in the migration process due to 0 records found in the source model.

 After correctly configuring and checking the *Action* fields, it’s very important to also check and configure every line of field mapping in the field